hudson155/kairo/kairo-do-not-log-string/README.md

 because it's very long.
 Similar to `ProtectedString` but with a different purpose.

-Although `toString()` calls will not expose the underlying value, serialization (and deserialization) will treat this class as if it were just a `String`, thereby exposing the underlying value.
-This is intentional.
+Although `toString()` calls will not include entire underlying value, serialization (and deserialization) will treat this class as if it were just a `String` This is intentional.

 ## Usage